ansys/pytwin/doc/source/contributing.rst

     cd doc
     make html

 After the build completes, the HTML documentation is located in the ``_builds/html`` directory.
 You can load the ``index.html`` file in this directory into a web browser.

-You can clear all HTML files from the ``_builds/html`` directory with:
+You can clear all HTML files from the ``_builds/html`` directory with this command:

 .. code::

     make clean

 Run unitary tests
 -----------------
-To launch ``pytwin`` unitary tests automatically and verify that code modifications do not break existing logic, install `pytest <https://pypi.org/project/pytest/>`_ package into your Python environment and from the root directory, run :
+To launch ``pytwin`` unitary tests automatically to verify that code modifications do not break existing logic, install the `pytest <https://pypi.org/project/pytest/>`_ package into your Python environment.
+Then, from the root directory, run this code:

 .. code::

     pytest --cov=pytwin --cov-report=term --cov-report=xml:.cov/coverage.xml --cov-report=html:.cov/html tests -vv

 Adhere to code style
 --------------------
 PyTwin is compliant with the `PyAnsys code style
 <https://dev.docs.pyansys.com/coding_style/index.html>`_.
 It uses the tool
 `pre-commit <https://pre-commit.com/>`_ to check the code style.
-You can install and activate this tool with:
+You can install and activate this tool with this code:

 .. code:: bash